Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 ![wsl-jupyter-dl-pytorch-bootcamp](../../images/wsl-jupyter-dl-pytorch-bootcamp.png)

 ### Randy Olson's Data Analysis and Machine Learning projects
 This is a good project for learning data analysis and machine learning with hand-on.
-To run examples, clone the repository into the *data-lab-on-wsl/examples/jupyter* directory.
-And open and follow the instructions of each notebooks.
+To run examples, clone the repository under the *data-lab-on-wsl/examples/jupyter/extra* directory.
+Please create *extra* directory if you don't have.
+Open and follow the instructions of each notebooks.
 For more details, please check out the [references](./README.md#references) at the bottom of this page.

 ```
 git clone https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects.git